 To grow a sales team while continuing to get the best results, there needs to be a proven process that is documented and repeatable.

-An example of this is where to find prospects, how to reach out to them and how to follow up.
-Everything is documented down to the script to use and intervals on when to follow up.
+An example of this is where to find prospects, how to reach out to them, and how to follow up.
+Everything is documented down to the script to use, as well as intervals on when to follow up.

 Many of our clients find it useful to develop a sales playbook.
 Documented inside are the specific processes on how to find, research, and reach out to leads, as well as exact sales presentation and closing templates to employ.

-Without this time and money are wasted and you’ll be left relying on certain reps to hit targets instead of a process everyone can follow and use to succeed.
+Without this, time and money are wasted, and you’ll be left relying on certain reps to hit targets instead of relying on a process everyone can follow and use to succeed.

 Offer ongoing training and coaching to scale your sales team

-Once the team is trained on your products, services and process, the training doesn’t end there.
-Ongoing support and mentoring is needed to keep the momentum going.
+The training doesn’t end there once the team is trained on your products, services, and processes.
+Ongoing support and mentoring are needed to keep the momentum going.

-To complement team meetings, also conduct one-on-one coaching to tackle individual needs and specific strengths and weaknesses.
+To complement team meetings, conduct one-on-one coaching to tackle individual needs and specific strengths and weaknesses.

-To get the best results, hold quarterly half-day or full day-training.
+To get the best results, hold quarterly half-day or full-day training.
 This allows the team to stay focused on learning and refining their skills in a safe environment where group sharing and practice can happen.
 While you may be a great sales manager, you may not always be the best trainer for your team.
 Many companies find that bringing in outside experts has a more positive effect on team performance.
-If you need help with that, check out our customised sales training programs.
+If you need help with that, check out our customized sales training programs.

 Acquire and utilize the right technology to help your company grow

-If you are still running your sales department the way you did five years ago, you have a lot of technological catching up to do.
+If you are still running your sales department like you did five years ago, you have a lot of catching up to do on Technology.
 Today’s lean yet effective sales team depends on new technology to get the best results possible.
-Modern tools have changed the world of sales, enabling one salesperson to be as productive as two or more people in the past.
-In addition to using robust CRM software, you want to concentrate on finding ways to automate simple, yet time-consuming tasks like answering basic customer questions and locating prospects.
+Modern tools have changed the sales world, enabling one salesperson to be as productive as two or more people in the past.
+In addition to using robust CRM software, you want to concentrate on finding ways to automate simple yet time-consuming tasks like answering basic customer questions and locating prospects.

 Here are some sales tech ideas to get you started